Deterministic Primality Proving on Proth Numbers: Taking Square Roots

-A straightforward calculation shows that $\psi$ is a homomorphism. \end{proof} In the rest of the paper, we drop the symbol $*$ and denote the group operation of $\G$ by multiplication.
-Algorithm \ref{alg-multiplication} below shows how to perform the group operation.
-In the algorithm, the integer $N$ may be a prime or a composite number since the algorithm is going to be used for deciding the primality of $N$.
+In the rest of the paper, we drop the symbol $*$ and denote the group operation of $\G$ by multiplication.
+Algorithm~\ref{alg-multiplication} below shows how to perform the group operation.
+The input integer $N$ may be a prime or a composite number since the algorithm will be used for deciding the primality of $N$.

 {\arabic{enumi}.} \begin{enumerate} \item If $a_1=\infty$, return $a_2$. \item If $a_2=\infty$, return $a_1$. \item If $a_1+a_2\equiv0\pmod{N}$, return $\infty$. \item If $\gcd(a_1+a_2, N)\neq1$, halt due to $N$ composite. \item Compute $a\equiv(a_1a_2+\beta)(a_1+a_2)^{-1}\pmod{N}$. \item If $a^2\equiv\beta\pmod{N}$, halt due to $N$ composite. \\ Otherwise, return $a$. \end{enumerate}